PublicisSapient/accessible-ecommerce-demo/README.md

 ### Previewing your component

-You can quickly and easily preview your component by navigating to your local site with the URL param: component=<your_component_name>.
+You can quickly and easily preview your component by navigating to your local site's preview.html page with the URL param: component=<your_component_name>.

 For example: